SudoSunshine/jamf-connect-3X-ea/README.md

 ## Contributing

-Thank you to my teammates and Mac admin community for the feedback!
+Thank you to my teammates, Ben and Josh!
+As well as all other Mac admins testing.

 ## License